 As the foreword in Scott Ambler’s book says ‘The process wars are over and Agile won’.
 Agile is now being adopted in the largest organisations and the smallest all over the world.
 It’s no longer a question of ‘if’, it’s just a question of ‘when’.

 If you don’t become more agile, then you have more risk, less flexibility, less customer value and higher failure rates.
-Companies who have that, simply won’t survive in the long term by the law of averages and market forces
+Companies that have that, simply won’t survive in the long term by the law of averages and market forces

 Agile is only for I.T.
 Isn’t it?